geekflyer/jira-to-clubhouse-node/README.md

 The tool downloads all issues, epics, projects and users from a JIRA API and stores it in local `.json` files.
 Afterwards it uploads all the data to clubhouse.io by using the clubhouse API (it also uses some inofficial clubhouse APIs to migrate users).
 **It aims to migrate almost every concept that is typically used in JIRA Software (aka Agile) automatically**, so that your organization will have a very seamless and easy transition.
-It was used successfully for a migration 1300 issues, 50 epics, 30 users, 160 files and took ~15 minutes to migrate all the data.
+It was used successfully for a migration of 1300 issues, 50 epics, 30 users, 160 files and took ~15 minutes to migrate all the data.

 ### State / Maturity

 The tool is in early stage and needs better documentation and testing with multiple jira setups, but was already successfully used for a real and successful migration.
 For most people outside of clubhouse inc. (incl. me) a migration for jira to clubhouse is probably a once in a lifetime activity, so expect not too much dev activity around this tool - hopefully at some point in time clubhouse develops an official tool or uses this as a foundation.
 Support is as needed (open an github issue or create your own PR).
-Also I very welcome any feedback (like it just worked) as github issue.
+Also I very welcome any feedback (positive and negative) as github issue.
 The documentation will be improved a bit once I have some time.

 ### How to use it?